Varathane vs Minwax — Which is the Best for Your Project?

 What is Minwax?

-Minwax polyurethane is known to be the best pre-stain polyurethane product and continue to offer the same finish on the surface since 1904.
+Minwax polyurethane is known to be one of the best pre-stain polyurethane products, offering consistent finish quality on wood surfaces since 1904.
 There are several Minwax oil-based and water-based products that you can use as sealants or fillers and pre-stain wood conditioners.

-You can also have Minwax refining products that protect the wood surface for a long time.
+Minwax also offers refining products that protect the wood surface for a long time.
 Its famous Design Series Color Wash creates a finished of old-fashioned yet unique designs.

 Minwax Performance Series